 - In extreme cases, delusions and hallucinations

 If you have been abusing alcohol for any length of time, medical detox will be necessary.
 In detox, these symptoms – and any others that might arise – are quickly and effectively treated by a team of experienced medical professionals.
-Men and women who attempt to detox off alcohol in an at-home setting risk serious health-related complications, which can sometimes lead to death.
+Men and women who attempt to detox off alcohol in an at-home setting risk health-related severe complications, sometimes leading to death.
 Delirium tremens is another severe symptom associated with alcohol withdrawal.

-Also known as the DTs, this syndrome occurs within three days of the onset of alcohol withdrawal, and is characterized by extreme confusion and disorientation, auditory and visual hallucinations, severe depression (which can lead to suicidal ideation), and uncontrollable body tremors.
-These symptoms, however severe, can also be treated in a medical detox setting.
+Also known as the DTs, this syndrome occurs within three days of the onset of alcohol withdrawal.
+It is characterized by extreme confusion and disorientation, auditory and visual hallucinations, severe depression (which can lead to suicidal ideation), and uncontrollable body tremors.
+These symptoms, however painful, can also be treated in a medical detox setting.

 Allure Detox and Alcohol Addiction Recovery